An Unexpected Roommate

 “Yes, Rain!
 Like what it is doing outside.”
 A fourth eye rounded the corner, and then the entire creature.

 Picture a stalk like a plant’s, reddish-orange and dotted with irregular patches of silver and gold.
 Give it four insect-like legs, positioned equidistantly around the stalk, so it can move instantly in any direction.
-Top the stalk, about four feet up, with eight writhing tentacles.
-Put eyes on four of them and have the others end in four smaller tentacles each.
-Add a mouth at their base, and breathing slits in the stalk that slowly open and close with a wet sucking sound, and you have my roommate.
-“You’re a Hydra!”
+Top the stalk, about four feet up, with eight writhing tentacles, four of which end in the purple eyes that had been the first thing I’d seen.
+Add a mouth at the tentacles’ base and breathing slits in the stalk that slowly open and close with a wet sucking sound, and you have my roommate.
+“You’re a hydra!”

 “That is what your race calls us, yes.”
 The alien sounded slightly miffed.
-“We would prefer you to call us…” He shrieked something well above high C.
+“We would prefer you to call us…” It—I didn’t know if it was male or female—shrieked something well above high C.

 “Not since my voice changed,” I muttered.

 “Uh—nothing.”
 I remembered I was sitting on the floor and scrambled to my feet.
-Fat Sloan’s floors are nothing you want to sit on for long.
+Fat Sloan’s floors were nothing you wanted to sit on for long—or short, for that matter.
 “I’m sorry I yelled.
 Fat Slo—uh, the man who runs this place told me I’d have a roommate, but he didn’t tell me he’d be—uh, one of you.”

 “Ah.
-Well, certainly I have the advantage of you there, for I didexpect that my roommate would be human.”
-Although his voice had that odd almost-feminine pitch, his Fedspeech was easy to understand, perfectly unaccented.
+Well, certainly I have the advantage of you there, for I did expect that my roommate would be human.”
+Although the hydra’s voice had that odd, almost feminine timbre, its Fedspeech was easy to understand, perfectly unaccented.
 “Won’t you come in?”

 “Uh—yeah.
 I mean, thanks.”
 Clutching my synth and my mealpac to my chest, I edged into the room.
-The Hydra made room for me, but not very much, and I dreaded the thought of bumping up against one of his—
+The hydra made room for me, but not very much, and I dreaded the thought of bumping up against one of its—

-I jumped as he laid a tentacle on my arm.
-His orange skin felt very warm and slightly moist.
-“Your pardon,” the Hydra said.
+I jumped as it laid a tentacle on my arm.
+Its orange skin felt very warm and slightly moist.
+“Your pardon,” the hydra said.
 “I believe it is a human custom to exchange names.
 I’ve told you mine; you are…?”

 “I’m called Kit,” I said, a little breathlessly.